cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 its prep share.
 The validity decision is then made by the `prep_shares_to_prep()` algorithm ({{sec-vdaf-prepare}}).

-As usual, we describe the interface implemented by a concrete FLP in terms of an object `flp` of type `Flp` that specifies the set of methods and parameters a concrete FLP must provide.
+As usual, the interface implemented by a concrete FLP is described in terms of an object `flp` of type `Flp` that specifies the set of methods and parameters a concrete FLP must provide.